 The EPQ is worth a maximum of 70 UCAS points, which is slightly more than an AS-level (60 points).
-At some universities (e.g. Southampton, Birmingham), applicants who take an EPQ and meet the offer criteria will be made an alternative offer which will be one grade lower, plus a grade A in the EPQ.
+At some universities, applicants will be made an alternative offer which will be one grade lower than standard, provided they achieve an A grade or above in their EPQ.
 For all universities, the EPQ offers an opportunity to become an expert in a particular area, an invaluable source of discussion in both your UCAS personal statement and potential university interviews.